hypergraphql/hypergraphql/README.md

 - *schemaFile*: the file containing GraphQL schema definition
 - *contextFile*: the file containing mapping from the schema file to RDF vocabularies and respective SPARQL endpoints to be used for resolving GraphQL fields
-- *graphql.port*: the address of the port at thich the GraphQL server and GraphiQL interface are initiated
+- *graphql.host*: the address of the host at thich the GraphQL server and GraphiQL interface are initiated
+- *graphql.port*: the port number at thich the GraphQL server and GraphiQL interface are initiated
 - *graphql.path*: the relative URL of the GraphQL server
 - *graphql.graphiql*: the relative URL of the GraphiQL UI